szoio/szoio.github.io/_posts/2018-06-25-backend-programmers-journey-into-react-and-redux.md

 This makes it both very easy to write them, and also easy to understand them if they've been written by others. `compose` HOCs can be written by working backwards, where we write the view component first, and then work backwards to fill in the props that the view requires, or by working forwards where we start with the input props (in the above case there are none) work forwards until we have assembled all the props the view will need.

-At the implementation level, each line in the compose leads to a layer in the react component heirarchy.
-This is something to be aware of, but not something we need to pay too much attention to - I find it better to think of each line as a step in a sequence of prop transformations, in which we add data (e.g. via redux `connect`), transform data, or add state or event handlers.
+At the implementation level, each line in the compose leads to a layer in the react component heirarchy, by creating a new component with the new props or behaviours that wraps the input component as a child.
+This is something to be aware of for efficiency reasons, but not something we generally need to pay too much attention to - I prefer to think of each line as a step in a sequence of prop transformations, in which we add data (e.g. via redux `connect`), transform data, or add state or event handlers.

 For a slightly more involved example, consider and contrast the two following components (also taken from the [react tutorial](https://reactjs.org/docs/lifting-state-up.html) ), and the same example refactored into HOC style.